johnalam/F5-Data-Group-Manager/README.md

 Only internal data-groups are handled initially.

 In order to add/edit/delete one record at a time, this app relies on a BigIP TMSH CLI script.
+The script is 'RUN' or executed via a REST API request.
+The operation (add, edit, delete) is passed along to the script along with the data in the API request POST body.
+This is equivalent to running the script from the TMSH CLI.
 The name of the script is "add-rec" initially.
-Will change the name soon.

-The script must be uploaded to the BigIPs that you wish to do single record CRUD for.
-There are two versions of the script under assets directory.
+The script must be uploaded to the BigIPs.
+The App provides a way to upload the script to one device at a time via a single click.
+Open the "List Devices" panel to see the Button.
+	* NOTE: you need to save the config for the script upload to survive a BigIP reboot.
+For now, the only way to save config from the App is in the data-group editing screen.

+There are two versions of the script under assets directory:

-	*dg_script_ready_for_POST.json .  this file ready to be POSTed to the BigIP via a REST call.
+	1- dg_script_ready_for_POST.json .  this file ready to be POSTed to the BigIP via a REST call.
 The App helps with this.
 You can use the App to list all the devices found in devices.json and click the button to upload the script.

-	*records_CRUD_Script , a human readable version of the script.
+	2- records_CRUD_Script , a human readable version of the script.
 Note, it may not always be the latest.